sadra-nosrati/Melkino/README.md

 server/db.json
 ```

-as a lightweight local data source for development and demonstration purposes.
+as a lightweight local data source for development and demonstration.

-It contains sample property data and can also store demo users during local development.
+It contains sample property information and can also store demo user data during local development.

 > Do not commit real user information, passwords, authentication tokens, API keys, or other sensitive data to a public repository.

+---

 ## Development Workflow